uber/cadence/docs/04_glossary.md

 Worker services are developed, deployed, and operated by Cadence customers.

 ### Workflow
-A durable function that orchestrates activities.
+A fault-oblivious stateful function that orchestrates activities.
 A *Workflow* has full control over which activities are executed, and in which order.
 A *Workflow* must not affect the external world directly, only through activities.
 What makes workflow code a *Workflow* is that its state is preserved by Cadence.
 Therefore any failure of a worker process that hosts the workflow code does not affect the workflow execution.
 The *Workflow* continues as if these failures did not happen.
 At the same time, activities can fail any moment for any reason.
-Because workflow code is fully fault tolerant, it is guaranteed to get notifications about activity failure or timeouts and act accordingly.
+Because workflow code is fully fault-obliviouss, it is guaranteed to get notifications about activity failures or timeouts and act accordingly.
 There is no limit on potential workflow duration.

 ### Workflow Execution